-In the Scenario of a Fire – Prepare and Plan Ahead
+In the Situation of a Fire – Prepare and Plan Ahead

-It’s also an excellent idea to make digital copies of valuable documents like birth certificates, and you should think about getting a fire safety box to store them in.
-Take inventory of your personal belongings as well in case they are engulfed in flames.
-Either make a list or take pictures or videos to document your stuff.
+It’s also an excellent idea to make digital copies of valuable documents like birth certificates, and you should think about getting a fire safety box to keep them in.
+Take inventory of your personal possessions as well in the event that they are burned up by the flames.
+Either make a list on paper or snap some pictures or videos to document your property.

-What to Think About to Decrease House Fire Hazards
+Things to Think About to Lessen House Fire Hazards

-- Portable Heaters: Establish that your heater has a thermostat and a control mechanism, and it should switch off if the heater falls over.
+- Portable Heaters: Check that your space heater has a thermostat and a control mechanism, and it should switch off if the heater falls over.